Location

 • installing signs in known infected areas to inform the community of the disease and to stay off garden areas.

-Current Actions
+Actions

+Any palms which tested positive for Fusarium will be scheduled for removal.
+A tree removal notice will be fixed to each affected tree in advance of removal to notify residents.
 Council acknowledges that this removal will impact the amenity for some residents.
 Removal of infected palms is currently the only effective method to control the spread of Fusarium.

 Stump removal will occur in the weeks following the removal of the trunks.
 The tree plots will be planted out with native ground covers by the end of October.
 Planting out the plots is an interim measure while the long-term planting strategy is being finalised.